 Export services group provides services such as value added information for promoting investments and advisory services.

 4. Export marketing group:

-Export marketing group provides loans/assistance for exporters (example Indian company) to perform export operations to overseas markets.
+loans/assistance for exporters (example Indian company) to perform export operations to agricultural sector are also handled by this group.